Tinker, Tailor, Oyster Pirate, Writer

 Sci-fi novels are experiencing a resurgence, along with romance novels.
 I can’t help but wonder: how much of these stories were lived by the authors?
 My guess?
 Few to none.
 We live in a world where fantasy is favored over real life, where digital relationships (texting, sexting, selfies, vlogging, etc.) and its inevitable voyeurism have replaced the human experience.
 The richness, depth, and complexity of our existence is slowly disappearing as machines distract us from our lives and connections.

-Jack had been a sailor, a fish and game warden, an oyster pirate, a gold prospector, a war correspondent, a rancher, and a farmer (the first in America to utilize terraced farming that he learned of in Asia), just to name a few.
+Jack had been a sailor, a fish and game warden, an oyster pirate, a gold prospector, a war correspondent, a rancher, and a farmer (fact: he was the first in America to utilize terraced farming that he learned of in Asia), just to name a few.
 He was a busy man, experiencing life in the deepest possible way – by living it, then writing about it.
 How many writers can claim that today?
 And does writing solely from imagination make one a good writer?
 Is it possible to become a superior storyteller without living any part of the story?
 I’ve blogged about how bad decisions make good stories (sometimes the best ones) so I guess I’m old school in the idea that at least some part of the story should come from personal experience.

 Maybe that’s what happens as we shape the characters in our stories; we pepper in a bit of ourselves, friends, family members, coworkers.
 The unusual color of the protagonist’s eyes, the wry smile of your antagonist belonged to a previous lover, the righteous anger of a scorned relative showing up in a minor character.
 Your pool of character quirks and physical/mental traits can be endless.
 Dig from your life to build your stories; no one has experienced your life but you, so no one else can enrich your readers the way you can.